MoniMurray/shopping-list/README.md

 Accessibility

 Throughout this project I have endeavoured to implement good accessibility practices, but in testing at the end of the project I acknowledge that I score poorly in this regard.
-Using the tips provided in Lighthouse and [Wave](https://wave.webaim.org/) I have improved their scores and learned more about developing an accessible site.
+Using the tips provided in Lighthouse and [Wave](https://wave.webaim.org/) I have marginally improved their scores and learned more about developing an accessible site.

 Some examples include: